bartosz-wozniak/StockExchangeInvestor/README.md

 results has been made to investigate whether using only technical indicators can be an effective method of investment strategy planning.

 This is ASP .NET MVC app with Entity Framework and MS SQL Server.
-Also Autofac was used for dependency injection and log4net for logging.
+Also Autofac was used for dependency injection, log4net for logging and dbup for migrations.
 Bootstrap UI was used in front-end.
 Also a job was created to sync data from GPW.

 Website is deployed to Azure: https://ministockexchange.azurewebsites.net/